alexander-nolan/ase-bootcamp/CourseFiles/Week7/Azure-Kubernetes-Service/Part4.md

 ![alt text](images/Part2-a.png)

 ### Next Steps
-Proceed to Part 5 where you will learn how to secure and monitor the application in AKS.
+Proceed to Part 5 where you will learn how to monitor the application in Azure.
 ```